Home | Orthopedics | Acupuncture in Philadelphia

-We also use acupuncture for relief of other types of symptoms related to:
+We also use it for relief of other types of symptoms related to:

-Schedule a consultation with us and we will be happy to answer any questions you may have about acupuncture and get you started.
+Schedule a consultation with us and we will be happy to answer any questions you may have and get you started.

 After treatments, patients report feeling rejuvenated and energized.
 Generally, your practitioner will recommend 10 sessions, but may suggest more depending on your condition and how receptive you are to therapy.

 “I thought I’d do some writing about acupuncture, and more specifically what acupuncture means to me.